-If you have any questions or suggestions about this information or would like to contact us about the assertion of your rights, please submit your request to
+If you have any questions or feedback concerning this information or wish to contact us to exercise your rights, please send your enquiry to

 Tel.
 040 / 2286837 – 30

 The legal term ‘personal data’ refers to all information relating to an identified or identifiable natural person.

 We process personal data in compliance with the data protection regulations, in particular the GDPR and the BDSG.
 We solely process data based on law.
 We process personal data

 – solely with your consent (Art.
 6 section 1 letter a) GDPR),

 – to perform a contract to which you are a party or to take steps at your request prior to entering into a contract (Art.
 6 section 1 letter b) GDPR),

 – to comply with a legal obligation (Art.
 6 section 1 letter c) GDPR) or

 – where processing is necessary for the purposes of our legitimate interests or those of a third party, except where such interests are overridden by your interests or fundamental rights and freedoms which require protection of personal data (Art.
 6 section 1 letter f) GDPR).